-Ask for a virtual meeting with your MLA as soon as the next government is confirmed (expected on November 16, 2020).
-At that time, you can find your MLA here.
+Ask for a virtual meeting with your MLA.
+You can find your MLA here.

 Please also write to public servants.
 Government employees and officials are responsible for developing policy and implementing provincial direction.
 Some key contacts in the Ministry of Health include: